Why Chicago Is a Great City for Post-Secondary Training

-If you've lived in Chicago your whole life you probably already know what makes it a great city.
-Chicago has character.
-Chicago has class.
-Chicago has style.
-And, Chicago has history.
-It's is also the third largest city in the entire country.
+If you've lived in Chicago your whole life, you probably already know what makes it a great city.
+It has character.
+It has class.
+It has style.
+And it has history.
+It is also one of the largest cities in the entire country.

 Convenient Transportation Options

 When you're a college student in Chicago, chances are good that you're living on a modest budget.
 One of the many perks of attending university, college, or trade school in this city is that the public transit system is geared for convenience.

 The Chicago Transit Authority (CTA) offers buses and trains that run throughout the city for reasonable rates.
 Plus, some schools offer the option of a free U-Pass, which enables full-time students to take advantage of unlimited CTA rides while they are enrolled.
 This can make traveling around the city a breeze.

 The Future Is Bright for Career-Seekers in Chicago

 Between 2014 and 2024, the number of jobs in this region could rise by over six percent.
 That equates to more than 171,240 new job opportunities.1

 Here's what Chicago-area professionals earn, on average, in the following occupational sectors (as of May 2018):2